davidhassell/cmip7repack/README.md

        -V     Print version number and exit.

 EXIT STATUS
-       0      All input files meet the CMIP7 internal packing requirements.
+       0      All  input  files  meet the CMIP7 internal file packing require‐ ments.

-       1      At least one input file does not meet the CMIP7 internal  packing requirements.
+       1      At least one input file does not meet the  CMIP7  internal  file packing requirements.
 All files were checked.

        2      An incorrect command-line option.
 No input files are checked.